pret/pokecrystal/README.md

   - [x] Chansey Lvl.
 45
   - [x] Eevee -> Espeon Sun Stone
   - [x] Eevee -> Umbreon Moon Stone
+- [x] All evolution items are sold on Celadon Market 4f
 - [x] Pokemon have 1/512 to be shiny (Attack in [2,3,6,7,10,11,14,15], Defense in [4,5,6,7,12,13,14,15], Special = 10 and Speed in [11,15])

 ### Bug Fixes